 It is thought that these substances that are produced by the bacteria in a product, can have the same effect as those same substances that are created by our gut microbiome.
 Although, this does need more research.

 To qualify as a postbiotic and be used (and sold) as such, the bacteria must be qualified before inactivation.
 Unknown micro-organisms don’t qualify as postbiotic.
 It is important to know for sure if a micro-organism is health-promoting or at least harmless.

 A sourdough bread that is made with a sourdough starter that has not been properly identified may not be named a postbiotic.
 But a sourdough bread made with a sourdough starter that has been identified could be postbiotic.

 Nowadays there are also supplements on the market, where you take the post-fermentation products.

-These are officially not postbiotics, according to the ISAPP.
+These are not officially postbiotics, according to the ISAPP definition.
 A postbiotic MUST contain the cellular biomass of the bacteria.
 A supplement with only the short-chain fatty acid Butyrate, for example, is a butyrate supplement and not a postbiotic.

 Creating a postbiotic supplement or product is far easier than making a probiotic one.
 When you don’t have to worry about keeping the bacteria alive (like with a probiotic), storing and transport suddenly becomes much easier.
 There is a downside to postbiotic supplements that are on the market nowadays.
 They are often not independently researched.
 So if there are claims on the packages, that is usually just the manufacturer’s testing.